mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 .. _drivers update their topology view in response to errors:

-Connection Pool Creation
+Connection Pool Management
-''''''''''''''''''''''''
+''''''''''''''''''''''''''

 For drivers that support connection pools, after a server check is complete, if the server is determined to be `data-bearing
 <https://github.com/mongodb/specifications/blob/masterserver-discovery-and-monitoring.rst#data-bearing-server-type>`_
 and does not already have a connection pool, the driver MUST create the connection pool for the server.
+Additionally, if a driver implements a CMAP compliant connection pool, the server's pool (even if it already existed) MUST be marked as "ready".

 Error handling
 ''''''''''''''